satori-ng/hooker/README.md

 As expected, the return value is an OrderedDict: `{<hook_function_pointer>: <return value>}`.
 So you know exactly the order that the hooks where fired and you can get info about the hook from the function pointer.

+You don't have to import all the plugins, as the user can use the `HOOKER_SCRIPTS` environment variable.

+# NOTE: Don't use `retvals` as argument when you're calling a hook.
+See `retvals_with_multi_deps.py`!!!

 Happy Hacking! :)